egalarza7/Google-Data-Analytics-Cyclistic-Case-Study/README.md

 ## Process

 I used Rstudio to clean the data.
+The process can be found here: (LINK HTML FILE)
  - Inspected data
  - Cleaned data
  - Removed duplicates